What defense contractors need to know about compliance with CMMC

 Improving cybersecurity in the defense supply chain

-Companies bidding for defense contracts are estimated to have to comply with Cybersecurity Maturity Model Certification (CMMC) Requirements in early 2025.
+Companies bidding for defense contracts are estimated to have to comply with Cybersecurity Maturity Model Certification (CMMC) requirements starting in 2025, coinciding with the first phase of the program’s rollout.
+Prior to then, CMMC may be included in defense contract solicitations as early as December 16, 2024.

 In comparison to past regulations, current CMMC requirements represent a streamlined model designed to encourage compliance and accountability.